Victarrion/Nino_Nina_AustinTX/README.md

 According to the data, the customer class with the highest water consumption is the Residencial with an average consumption of 27 million gallons per year, and a median of 20 million.
 The lowest water consumption is Irrigation-Residential with an average of 93 000 gallons per year.
  The year with the lowest consumption in Residential, customer class was 2016.
 In Multi-Family the lowest consumption was in 2020.

-5. Water levels in Lake Travis
-6. Electrical cost in kWh

-Results: